 Document all the thoughts and ideas shared during these discussions and schedule a meeting to review and prioritize the requirements.
 This process involves identifying which requirements are considered “must-have” and which ones are “nice to have” for your business.

-It’s important to consider specific examples to illustrate the difference between functional and business requirements.
+Furthermore, it’s essential to provide specific examples to illustrate the difference between functional and business requirements.
 For instance, if your company operates in multiple countries, your potential ERP solution should have robust accounting components that support multiple currencies and enable effective tax management across those countries.

 Remember, functional requirements should be addressed first, as they provide the necessary foundation for creating and updating your overall business requirements.
 By clearly specifying both functional and business requirements, you can ensure that the selected ERP software aligns with your company’s needs and sets the stage for a successful implementation.